-- (1) HOME Rental Program (estimated \$4,089,339 HOME award and \$1,530,000 Program Income) with loans to developers to increase the supply of affordable rental housing through acquisition, new construction and/or rehabilitation. - (2) CHDO Rental Program: No less than 15% of the State's annual HOME award (estimated \$890,000) will be set-aside for CHDO developers to increase the supply of affordable rental housing through acquisition, new construction and/or rehabilitation. - (3) CHDO Operating Expense Grant Program: An estimated \$290,000 (but no more than 5% of the State's annual HOME award) will be provided for operating expenses of certified CHDOs to maintain or build capacity to implement current or anticipated CHDO eligible activities.
+- (1) HOME Rental Program (\$3,333,736 HOME award and \$1,530,000 Program Income) with loans to developers to increase the supply of affordable rental housing through acquisition, new construction and/or rehabilitation.
+The HOME Rental Program is estimated to support the production of 26 total units (11 new construction units and 15 rehabilitation of existing units). - (2) CHDO Rental Program: No less than 15% of the State's annual HOME award (\$725,400) will be set-aside for CHDO developers to increase the supply of affordable rental housing through acquisition, new construction and/or rehabilitation.
+The CHDO Rental Program is estimated to support the production of 4 new construction units. - (3) CHDO Operating Expense Grant Program: \$236,200 (but no more than 5% of the State's annual HOME award) will be provided for operating expenses of certified CHDOs to maintain or build capacity to implement current or anticipated CHDO eligible activities.